Politics in IChO

 Moreover, the regulations of the IChO were approved in 1972 in Moscow (4th IChO) in which the new situation was established.

-Romania had the courage to invite Sweden and Yugoslavia to participate in the 6th IChO.
+Romania had the courage to invite Sweden and Yugoslavia as neutral countries to participate in the 6th IChO.

 The trend to invite further capitalist countries continued also in the year 1975 (7th IChO, Hungary).
 Already five non-socialist countries participated in the IChO, namely Austria, Belgium, German Federal Republic, Sweden, and Yugoslavia.